Azure-Samples/storage-queue-dotnet-pop-receipt/README.md

 7. Call the Face API to estimate the age of each person in the photo.
 8. Store the age information as an entity in the table.
 9. Upload the image to a blob if at least one face is detected.
-10.If both the blob and the table entity operation succeeded, delete the message from queue using the pop receipt.
+10. If both the blob and the table entity operation succeeded, delete the message from queue using the pop receipt.

 Note: This sample uses asynchronous programming model with Task Parallel Library (TPL) to demonstrate how to call the Storage Service using the storage client libraries asynchronous API's.
 When used in real applications this approach enables you to improve the responsiveness of your application.
 Calls to the storage service are prefixed by the await keyword.